211101-java-react-enterprise/william_nelson_p0/project-0.md

 All project concepts must display the following domain-independent features/requirements:

-- [ Y] Use of custom data structures (do not use java.com.revature.banking.util Collection types!)
+- [Y] Use of custom data structures (do not use java.com.revature.banking.util Collection types!)
-- [Y ] Basic validation of user input (e.g. no registration for classes outside of registration window, no negative deposits/withdrawals, no overdrafting, etc.)
+- [Y] Basic validation of user input (e.g. no registration for classes outside of registration window, no negative deposits/withdrawals, no overdrafting, etc.)
-- [ ] Unit tests for all business-logic classes
+- [N] Unit tests for all business-logic classes
-- [ Y] All exceptions are properly caught and handled
+- [Y] All exceptions are properly caught and handled
-- [Y ] Proper use of OOP principles
+- [Y] Proper use of OOP principles
-- [ ] Documentation (all classes and methods have basic documentation)
+- [Y] Documentation (all classes and methods have basic documentation)
-- [ ] Database is 3rd Normal Form Compliant
+- [Y] Database is 3rd Normal Form Compliant
-- [ Y] Referential integrity (e.g. if a class is removed from the catalog, no students should be registered for it)
+- [Y] Referential integrity (e.g. if a class is removed from the catalog, no students should be registered for it)
-- [ ] Logging messages and exceptions to a file using a custom logger
+- [Y] Logging messages and exceptions to a file using a custom logger
-- [ ] Generation of basic design documents (e.g. relational diagram, class diagram, flows, etc.)
+- [Y] Generation of basic design documents (e.g. relational diagram, class diagram, flows, etc.)

 ## Tech Stack

 Regardless of the project concept you choose, you will be required to adhere to the following tech stack:

-- [ ] Java 8
+- [Y] Java 8
-- [ ] Apache Maven
+- [Y] Apache Maven
-- [ ] PostgreSQL (hosted on AWS RDS)
+- [Y] PostgreSQL (hosted on AWS RDS)
-- [ ] Git SCM (hosted on GitHub)
+- [Y] Git SCM (hosted on GitHub)

 ## Repo Instructions